-* Fee includes subsidized academic-related learning experience outside school.
+*Fee includes subsidized academic-related learning experience in Singapore.
+Fee includes English remedial lesson during night-study.
 FIS is providing both Medical Insurance as per regulatory requirement and Outpatient Coverage at no extra charge (terms & conditions apply; refer to www.fis.edu.sg for more details)

 **S$500 for international student and S$260 for Singapore Citizen/ PR/DP/ Local Transfer Student (Fee includes the following: airport pick-up service for student and ONE parent/guardian, medical check-up, attending to ICA matters, administration charge for external exam registration and 1-day university tour)